 Frequently Asked Questions

-Below are some questions that are commonly asked by our tenants and those looking to lease commercial property.
+Below are some questions that are commonly asked by our tenants and those looking to buy, sell, lease commercial property.
 If you do not see your question here, please feel free to fill out our contact form and we will get back to you as soon as possible.

 The term “Commercial Real Estate” can be used to refer to any dealing with real property in a business context.
 It could involve leasing out office space, owning an apartment complex, buying or selling real property along with and as a part of the sale of a business and many other types of transactions and forms of ownership.